JustFiesta/microservices-deployment/README.md

 4. **CI validation**: GitHub Actions builds and pushes images to ECR
 5. **Merge**: After approval, merge to main
 6. **ArgoCD deployment**: ArgoCD automatically deploys to dev environment

+---

+## Contribution

+I do not expect any contribuions.
+Feel free to use this project as example of deployment or for educational purposes.

+Any new ideas are welcome.